WHAT IS KAVA?

 Piper methysticum (kava or kava kava) is a plant that is grown in the South Pacific Islands.
 The root is used to produce a drink with sedative and anti-anxiety properties that is capable of inducing relaxation and mental clarity.
 For over 3000 years, kava has been used in the islands for medicinal, religious, political, cultural and social purposes.

 Kava helps ease anxiety, stress and depression, as well as help to induce a restful sleep.
-It will “take the edge off”, promote sociability while helping to focus and concentrate.
+It will “take the edge off” and promote sociability while helping to focus and concentrate.

 THE HISTORY OF KAVA